juanzitelli/star-wars-api-challenge/README.md

 ### 3. Pushing the schema to the recently created postgres-db database

-In your terminal, cd into the project folder and run `pnpm:push` to push the Prisma schema to the recently created `PostgreSQL` database.
+In your terminal, cd into the project folder and run `pnpm prisma:push` to push the Prisma schema to the recently created `PostgreSQL` database.

 ### 4. Seeding the database

-In your terminal, run `pnpm:seed` to push the `Prisma` schema to the recently created database to insert some test data to play around with the API.
+In your terminal, run `pnpm prisma:seed` to push the `Prisma` schema to the recently created database to insert some test data to play around with the API.

 ### 5. Install dependencies